Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 - n-Dimension array is a Tensor

 ## ML Terms
-- Weights : Parameters we try to optimize
+- **Weights** : Parameters we try to optimize
-- Batch size : Part of the dataset we use to calculate the result of a new weight
+- **Batch size** : Part of the dataset we use to calculate the result of a new weight
-- Epoch : One pass through the entire Dataset.
+- **Epoch** : One pass through the entire Dataset.
 For example if the Dataset is 100k and the batch is 1k, the epoch consists of 100 batches or steps
-- Gradient descent : The process of increasing or decreasing the weight to reduce the errors
+- **Gradient descent** : The process of increasing or decreasing the weight to reduce the errors
-- Evaluation : Step where we define if the model is good enough
+- **Evaluation** : Step where we define if the model is good enough
-- Training : Process of optimizing the weight and evaluate the model
+- **Training** : Process of optimizing the weight and evaluate the model

-- Neuron : One unit of combining inputs
+- **Neuron** : One unit of combining inputs
-- Hidden layer : Set of neurons that operate on the same set of inputs
+- **Hidden layer** : Set of neurons that operate on the same set of inputs
-- Inputs : What you feed in a neuron
+- **Inputs** :What you feed in a neuron
-- Features : Transformation of a neuron.
+- **Features** : Transformation of a neuron.
 For instance x^2

 ## Dataset

 A good Dataset cover all cases and have negative examples and near-misses

 Dataset has to be split in :

 - Training data
 - Validation data
 - "Test Data"